 - I will display a positive and supportive attitude.

 - I will live up to the ethical standards of my profession.

 (Professional standards outlined in a formal code of conduct for any profession supersede the above standards.)

 Quite often our members and chapters forget that all BNI members are expected to live by the BNI Code of Ethics and repeated violation of this code could create a situation where members can lose their position in the chapter.

 I often tease the members when I am speaking at one of the chapters and remind them that they are required to have a positive and supportive attitude even when their favorite team lost the game the night before.

 Our code of ethics sets us apart from other organizations and it is important that the chapter membership committees make sure each member lives up to the standard.
 It is our code of conduct, it is how we expect our members to behave in the chapter and out of the chapter with our referrals.

 So take the time, review the code of ethics and remember that this is your code of conduct, violating it will damage your credibility and it will become impossible to give you a referral.
-People want to do business with people they can trust to make them look good.
+You can also check out 6 Steps to Get More Referrals which explains how to generate more referrals.
+People want to do business with people they can trust and are reliable to make them look good.

 If you would like to learn more about BNI take a look at our website and visit a chapter.